-A licensee shall exhibit the licensee's license or license authorization issued by the Department of Game, Fish and Parks upon request by a conservation officer or other law enforcement officer.
+A licensee shall exhibit the licensee's license or license authorization issued by GFP upon request by a wildlife conservation officer or other law enforcement officer.
 A licensee who is 18 years of age or older who holds the license authorization, shall exhibit and provide for inspection a driver's license, a state-issued identification card or another form of valid identification for the purpose of verifying the identity of the licensee.